 The situational judgement test (SJT) measures your capacity to understand real world situations and to identify critical factors and appropriate behaviour in dealing with them.
 Questions do not require medical or procedural knowledge.

 The test assesses integrity, perspective taking, team involvement, resilience and adaptability.
 SJTs are used widely in medical and dental selection, including selection of Foundation Doctors and Dentists, GPs and other medical specialities.

-Some of the questions will require that you rate each response from four possible options.
-Other questions will require you to choose the most and least appropriate action to take in response to the situation, from the three actions provided.
+Other questions require you to choose the most and least appropriate action to take in response to the scenario, from the three actions provided.